bubbster95/ddb-back-end-developer-challenge/README.md

 9) Once completed the project should be ready to run.
 Great work!

-### Running the API
+### Run the API
 The API runs locally on `nodemon` so any file changes will trigger an auto reload of the server.
-This makes running the local server super easy.

 To start the app simply run.